Environmental Education Resources

 Now, whilst we would all rather visit the places in person, for most of use that's not going to happen any time soon.
 So the next best thing is a virtual field trip.
 So, why are virtual field trips so awesome?
 First off, they are all about making educational experiences accessible to everyone.
 No matter where you are, how much money you've got, or any physical limitations you might have, virtual field trips bring the world to your fingertips.
 It's like going on an adventure without even leaving your seat!

-Virtual field trips are like an interactive wonderland.
-They're packed with amazing videos, 360-degree images, and even augmented reality.
+And they're affordable.
+That means more schools and students can get in on the action without breaking the bank.
+Flexibility is another big perk.
+No need to worry about schedules or conflicting activities.
+It's all about convenience.
+So check out these virtual field trips: they're packed with amazing videos, 360-degree images, and even augmented reality.
 You can immerse yourself in these virtual environments, move things around, and really get a feel for the subject you're learning about.
-It's like being right there, but without any of the jet lag!
+It's like being right there, but without any of the tavel hassle!

 Stem Ambassadors support schools